urbit/urbit/pkg/interface/CONTRIBUTING.md

 ## Introduction

-Thanks for your interest in contributing to the urbit interface.
+Thanks for your interest in contributing to the Urbit interface.
 This section specifically focuses on Landscape development.
 Landscape lets you integrate your ship with front-end web applications accessed through the browser.
 It has a core set of applications that accept contributions.